Bicycle helmet or airbag Visible bike helmet or airbag helmet

 In the event of an accident, the Hövding airbag helmet inflates within 0,1 seconds and encloses the head and neck area.
 The head lies securely in the air cushion.
 An impact is absorbed.
 Injuries to the top of the skull, neck and neck are avoided and the cervical vertebrae are also protected by gentle cushioning.

-The airbag of the bicycle helmet is made of highly resistant nylon material, so that the material does not tear in contact with very rough and pointed surfaces.
-The airbag bike helmet can be deactivated at any time.
+The airbag of the bicycle helmet is made of highly resistant nylon fabric so that the material does not tear in contact with very rough and pointed surfaces.
+The airbag bicycle helmet can be deactivated at any time.

 A beep reminds us that we have reactivated the invisible bike helmet and is ready for use.
 The battery is charged using a USB cable.
 The battery lasts 9 hours when switched on.
 A sound signal and LEDs indicate when the battery is low.